|Department||Alcoholic Beverage Laws Enforcement Commission (AB|

 |Salary||$45,320.80 - $83,088.13/year|

 ABLE COMMISSION EMPLOYEES ONLY.

 The individual selected for this position will serve as the Special-Agent-In-Charge of the McAlester District of the Alcoholic Beverage Laws Enforcement Commission.
 In this role the individual will direct the activities of the McAlester District Office with multicounty responsibilities, establish and maintain close working relationships with local law enforcement officials within the district, routine visits with county sheriffs, police chiefs, and district attorneys, and regularly attend law enforcement association meetings and conferences.

 Positions in this job family are assigned responsibilities involving criminal and administrative investigations related to violations of Alcoholic Beverage and other laws, including the Alcoholic Beverage Control Act, Prevention of Youth Access to Tobacco Act, Charity Games Act, and Prevention of Youth Access to Alcoholic Beverage Act.

 The Law Enforcement ABLE Commission Agent job family consists of five levels which are distinguished based on the level of complexity of assigned tasks, the expertise required to complete assigned work, and the responsibilities assigned for the leadership of others.

-Education and Experience requirements at this level consist of a bachelor’s degree or sixty hours of college credit from an accredited college or university and two years of criminal investigative experience.
+Education and Experience requirements at this level consist of a bachelor’s degree and four (4) years of criminal investigative experience OR sixty hours of college credit from an accredited college or university and six (6) years of criminal investigative experience OR a Juris Doctorate degree from an accredited college or university and three (3) years of criminal investigative experience.

 Every person initially appointed under the classified service as an agent of the Alcoholic Beverage Laws Enforcement Commission shall be appointed for a probationary period of one (1) year.